Slackadays/Chata/README.md

 - SOUL is abandoned now, because the company behind it went bankrupt, down the drain, more imploded than the gamepad-controlled Titan submarine.

 Other than that, the competition doesn't look good.
 Therefore, we'll be competing only with ourselves to make the best DSP language out there.

+# Motivation 🎸

+I have an interest in bachata guitar.
+If you don't know what that is, do an internet search for the band featured on my GitHub profile and you'll find out.
+(Hint: Aventura is the coolest thing ever!)

+To make the "classic" bachata guitar sound, you need four audio effects: high-pass EQ, compression, 20ms-delay stereo chorus, and reverb, in that order.
+Unfortunately, unless you want to lug around a bunch of heavy guitar pedals, a laptop, or a vintage Ibanez PT-4 from the 1990s, a DSP "multi-effects processor" is the only practical option.
+Also unfortunately, researching how these DSP things work revealed how sorry of a state the professional audio industry is regarding free and open-source software.

+So, why not just make the solution?

 # Roadmap 🗺️